vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Only recurring governance initiated transfers can be cancelled by proposing a governance initiated transfer cancellation.
 Trying to cancel any other transfer should fail upon validation of the proposal.(<a name="0028-GOVE-107" href="#0028-GOVE-107">0028-GOVE-107</a>)
 - After a transfer is cancelled there will be no more transfers occurring in the block/seq following the cancellation.
 This applies to one off and recurring transfers. (<a name="0028-GOVE-123" href="#0028-GOVE-123">0028-GOVE-123</a>)
-- Using a governance proposal to cancel, attempts to cancel a recurring transfer which has yet to start or has completed will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-124" href="#0028-GOVE-124">0028-GOVE-124</a>)
+- Recurring transfers can be cancelled only after the transfer proposal reached an enacted state.
+Attempts to cancel before the recurring transfer proposal has enacted will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-124" href="#0028-GOVE-124">0028-GOVE-124</a>)
 - Using a governance proposal to cancel, attempts to cancel an using an invalid transfer ID will result in a proposal rejection which states the transfer does not exist (<a name="0028-GOVE-125" href="#0028-GOVE-125">0028-GOVE-125</a>)
 - When a transfer is cancelled vega will produce an event conveying the cancellation to datanode.
 This will contain a cancellation status and zero transfer amount.
 No ledger events will be produced.(<a name="0028-GOVE-126" href="#0028-GOVE-126">0028-GOVE-126</a>)